mframpton/seqfam/docs/tutorial_and_api.rst

     For input, this takes pedigree information and kinship coefficients from KING for each within-family sample pair.
     It maps these data to expected and observed degrees of relationship respectively, returning a data frame.

-The repository contains additional scripts in :file:`src/examples` which demonstrate the functionality of the modules on example data, including files in the data directory.
+The repository contains additional scripts in :file:`src/examples` which demonstrate the functionality of the modules on example data, including files in the :file:`data` directory.
 The scripts are :file:`1_example_gene_drop.py`, :file:`2_example_pof.py`, :file:`3_example_gene_burden.py`, :file:`4_example_relatedness.py`, and :file:`5_example_sge.py`.
 The reader can also refer to Table 1 for a summary of the main user functions of the 5 seqfam modules, which includes their input/output.
 Data in the example data files are derived from the whole exome sequencing of a large cohort of over 200 families with inflammatory bowel disease.